 Reish Lakish argues that the ground is no longer holy: “The initial consecration of the Temple sanctified it for its time but did not sanctify it forever.”
 It follows that “one who offers up an offering outside the Temple courtyard today” is not liable for committing a sin.
 But the rabbis disagree, and their opinion forms the basis of Jewish law to this day: The Temple’s grounds are still holy.
 This is also why no Jew can enter the area where the Temple stood.
 Of course, the fact that there is now a mosque standing on that site presents another, more worldly kind of barrier.
 But I wonder how the fanatics who dream of building a Third Temple envision getting around this rabbinic prohibition.

 Adam Kirsch embarked on the Daf Yomi cycle of daily Talmud study six years ago today.
-He has one year to go to complete the full reading of the compendium of oral Jewish law.
+He has 18 months to go to complete the full reading of the compendium of oral Jewish law.
 To catch up on the complete archive of his commentary and analysis, click here.